LOGO-InternGroup-01-1

 • Conduct market research.
 Learning how top professionals and firms in your field use technology to their advantage is an excellent place to start developing your own digital fluency.
 Follow your professional mentors on platforms like Twitter and Medium, and even reach out directly to ask what types of skills they’ve found most essential to their success in the field.

-Why are digital skills important to include on my CV?
+Why are digital literacy skills important to include on my CV?

-For many employers, some technological literacy is a baseline requirement for applicants, so it’s important that they see your abilities up front.
+For many employers, technological literacy is a baseline requirement for applicants, so they must see your abilities up front.

 If you’re fluent in a coding language, that should be front and center in the “skills” section of your CV.
 Have you built your own website?
 Started a blog?
 Gained a social media following?
 Do you have your own podcast?
 How about SEO skills?
 Any and all of those should be on job applications, whether they’re related to a full-time role or not.